terichadbourne/mws-restaurant-reviews/README.md

 5. With your server running, visit the site at: `http://localhost:8000` (SECURITY NOTE: Viewers of your localhost application can still discover your Mapbox token by revealing the source code through dev tools.)

+#### Test offline functionality

-6. If you want to test offline functionality on localhost, you will either need to kill your server (`Ctrl-C`) or turn on offline mode in Chrome or Firefox dev tools.
-(Remember, you must always visit a site once while online to cache resources before it becomes accessible offline.)
+To test offline functionality on localhost, you will either need to kill your server (`Ctrl-C`) or turn on offline mode in your dev tools. (<a href="https://developers.google.com/web/ilt/pwa/tools-for-pwa-developers#simulate_offline_behavior">Learn how how to simulate offline behavior</a> in Chrome and Firefox.)

+Remember, you must always visit a site once while online to cache resources before it becomes accessible offline.